 HSR performs very well in terms of market share in corridors of 400-600 km but not as good with other key parameters that do not reach some minimum thresholds to offset the high investment costs associated to the construction of this rail infrastructure.
 Many lines are heavily subsidized, so high load factors and market shares are compatible with a poor social return.
-It is not surprising that HSR investment is more popular among politicians and the general public than among economists (Levinson et al., 1997; de Rus and Nombela, 2007; de Rus and Nash, 2007; Nash, 2010).
+It is not surprising that HSR investment is more popular among politicians and the general public than among economists (Levinson et al., 1997; de Rus and Nombela, 2007; Nash, 2010).